Highlighting separate groups

 • Case without wrapAllRanges option:

-• Case wrapAllRanges : true:
+• Case wrapAllRanges: true:

-They have different parent groups logic:
+They have different parent group logic:

-• The primitive one does not allow this - if a parent group has filtered out, a nested group(s) won't be marked.
+• The primitive one does not allow this - if the parent group has filtered out, all nested groups are ignored.

 To test the primitive branch compatibility, just add the d flag.